 Tea bags or tea leaves?
 For 96% of us, it’s tea bags.
 But did you know that what keeps the bag sealed is most often polypropylene.
 In other words, petro-based plastic makes up around 25% of your tea bag.

 Clipper are doing things differently they are using a special fully bio-degradable bio-material from a plant source.
-Check out their website for the full details.
+Find out more about Clipper’s plant-based, biodegradable tea bags.

-Buy Clipper Teas online, Ocado or Amazon or find their tea in local supermarkets such as Tesco, Sainsbury, Asda, Morrisons, Waitrose and Booths.
+Buy Clipper Teas from their shop or find their tea in major supermarkets such as Tesco, Sainsbury, Asda, Morrisons, Waitrose, Ocado and Booths.

 6. Unpacked Shopping